-Naturalisation is the process of obtaining citizenship of the country in which you live permanently.
-After receiving citizenship and a passport, you become a naturalised citizen, like everyone else who has acquired citizenship by birth or registration.
+Naturalisation is obtaining citizenship in the country where you live permanently.
+After receiving citizenship and a passport, you become a naturalised citizen, like everyone who has acquired citizenship by birth or registration.

 Critical requirements for an individual applying for Naturalisation as a British Citizen

 Under 18 years (minors), children can apply to the Home Office for registration as British citizens under the following sections of the British Nationality Act 1981.

 Book online full representation service in applications for naturalisation and registration as a British citizen.
 Just an application checking service is also available.
 Select the correct option and click to book an appointment.